gardener/gardener/docs/extensions/controlplane-webhooks.md

 The `volumes` field of the pod template of the `kube-apiserver` deployment, and respectively the `volumeMounts` field of the `kube-apiserver` container **shall not** contain any provider-specific `Secret` or `ConfigMap` resources.
 If such resources should be mounted as volumes, this should be done by webhooks.

 The `kube-apiserver` `Service` **may** be of type `LoadBalancer`, but **shall not** contain any provider-specific annotations that may be needed to actually provision a load balancer resource in the Seed provider's cloud.
-If any such annotations are needed, they should be added by webhooks (typically `controlplaneexposure` webhooks).
+If any such annotations are needed, they should be added by webhooks (typically `seedprovider` webhooks).

 The `kube-apiserver` `Service` **will** be of type `ClusterIP`.
 In this case, Gardener **will** label this `Service` with `core.gardener.cloud/apiserver-exposure: gardener-managed` label (deprecated, the label will no longer be added as of `v1.80`) and expects that no mutations happen.